ktch/ktch-core/README.md

 On the piano, the ability to play different notes together expands the array of possible tones from twelve to nine thousand.

 A good idea is only a single key.
 It is the hundreds of supporting ideas that can turn it into _an actual thing that is good_.
-Only a great _team_ can generate the ten thousand ideas, experiences, and passions it would take to make a single good idea into something truly _great_.
+Only a great _team_ can generate the thousand ideas, experiences, and passions it would take to make a single good idea into something truly _great_.

-In everything we do, we support our teammates, we recognize our own limitations, we lean on the strengths of others, and we tirelessly challenge one another to be the best we can be.
+In everything we do, we recognize our own limitations, we support our teammates, we lean on their strengths, and we tirelessly challenge one another to be the best we can be.

 > Copyright 2016, the Kitchen Inc.